What is the Significance of an Insurance Grace Period?

 This is where the insurance grace period comes in.
 An insurance grace period is the amount of time after your premium is due, during which you can still make the payment without your coverage lapsing.

-The grace period is defined in the contract of your policy and provides you with the opportunity to maintain coverage even if you miss a payment.
-Understandably, the insurance company wants the grace period to be as short as possible in order to prevent potential situations in which they would have to pay damages without having received the premium payment.
+The grace period is defined in the contract of your policy and allows you to maintain coverage even if you miss a payment.
+Understandably, the insurance company wants the grace period to be as short as possible to prevent potential situations in which they would have to pay damages without having received the premium payment.

 Why Insurance Grace Periods Are Important